 The Levine Scholars Program awards scholarships to approximately 20 incoming freshmen each year.

 There is no limit to the number of students from each high school who can be nominated or selected as finalists for the Levine Scholarship.

 Once you submit the online sections of the scholarship application, you will be able to check the status of your scholarship materials by logging into the Future 49er Portal.
-It is your responsibility to ensure that the Office of Undergraduate Admissions has received your application fee or approved fee waiver, official high school transcript, and official SAT and/or ACT scores by November 1, 2021 and that the November 16, 2021 deadline is met by your recommenders.
+It is your responsibility to ensure that the Office of Undergraduate Admissions has received your application fee or approved fee waiver, official high school transcript, and essay by November 1 and that the November 15 deadline is met by your recommenders.
 Incomplete applications will not be considered.

 Test scores, if submitted, will not be the primary reason for our admission decision; they are considered in context and as supplemental information.

 If you are selected as a finalist, you will receive an invitation in early January to the Levine Scholars Finalist Program, which will take place on February 11-12, 2024.
 Students who have not progressed to the finalist stage will be notified through their Levine Scholars portal.

 No. As a Levine Scholar, you can major in any subject offered at UNC Charlotte.
 We offer more than 170 different undergraduate majors from which students may choose.
 Click here to view UNC Charlotte’s academic programs.

 No. Scholarships are awarded based on academic performance, a demonstrated commitment to community service and a capacity for ethical leadership.

 No. All application materials must be submitted online.